Iowa Cover Crops: Answers to 8 Common Questions

 How many acres of cover crops do we have in Iowa?

 A decade ago, Iowa farmers were planting fewer than 10,000 acres of cover crops per year.

 As educational opportunities and financial support for cover crops have become more readily available – spurred by Iowa’s Nutrient Reduction Strategy – cover crop use has exploded in Iowa!

-A newly-released survey of agricultural retailers and certified crop advisors shows that Iowa farmers planted more than 2 million acres of cover crops in 2018, despite a struggling farm economy.
+A newly-released survey of agricultural retailers and certified crop advisors shows that Iowa farmers planted nearly 2.2 million acres of cover crops in 2019, despite a struggling farm economy.

 When are cover crops planted?

 Farmers try to plant their cover crops as early as possible in the fall, without interfering with their cash crops (e.g. corn and soybeans).